 - If missing documents or information is not submitted, the SEC informs the applicant in writing that the dossier will not be reviewed, and the application should be re-submitted.

-SEC and LEC Review Process
+SEC and LEC Review Process in Ukraine

 - During the study review process, the SEC or LECs can issue written observations and comments or request additional documents only once.